natewatson999/udp-hub/README.md

 #### udpHub.createReceiver.close()

 This function closes this receiver.
 No new sends will be allowed, and no new responses will be allowed.
 IPv4 traffic is stopped before IPv6, so there may be some quirks that result.
 Causes the close event to fire.
+One optional parameter: a callback function with no parameters.

 #### udpHub.createReceiver.setTTL